aberloro/Covid_Search_Trends_by_State/README.md

   ### Background

   December of 2019 marked the first record of an unknown pneumonia virus in Wuhan, China.
 By mid-January, the virus was identified as a novel coronavirus and the first case is recorded in Washington State, USA.
 The WHO declared a global pandemic on March 11, 2020.
-The first Covid 19 vaccine was cleared throught the FDA Emergency Use Authorization in December 2020.
+The first Covid 19 vaccine was cleared through the FDA Emergency Use Authorization in December 2020.
 (CDC 2022)  According to the New York Times, vaccination rates are clearly divided along political lines.
 (NYT 2021)

   This begs the question, what other Covid-19 related behavior can be correlated along political lines?
 Knowing that humans tend towards confirmation bias, or a pattern of seeking out information that affirms their current beliefs (Britannica 2019), **can a state's dominant political party be predicted by Google search trends on Covid and vaccination?**